 - A. Special situations for Student Members - 1.
-A Student Member recommended by the Student Section Advisor or his or her Student Section may be elected by the Knowledge and Community Board to Member, the election being subject to graduation.
+A Student Member may be upgraded by the Membership staff to Member, the election being subject to graduation.

 - 2. A Student Member shall not remain in grade of Student Member beyond the end of the calendar year of graduation or termination of enrollment as a student. - 3.
 To be eligible for promotion to Member grade, the graduated Student Member must be a paid-up Student Member and a member of an ASME Student Section at the time of graduation.
-Student Members who are not members of an ASME Student Section will be promoted to Member grade or Affiliate grade after review by the Knowledge and Community Board.
+Student Members who are not members of an ASME Student Section will be promoted to Member grade or Affiliate grade after review by the Membership staff.
 The graduation date must also be provided to complete the process.
 Student Members not graduating may provide a new graduation date and retain student status. - 4.
-A graduated Student Member accepting promotion by the payment of 40% of the annual dues for a Member is entitled as a Member for the first year to all the rights and privileges for which a Member pays higher dues. - Student Members who are classified as freshman by the school in which they are enrolled may elect the dues exempt limited membership option.
-Such students are eligible for all membership benefits except a subscription to ME magazine and ASME News. - B. Life Member (Dues Exempt) - 1.
-By-Law B3.2.11 states the requirements. - 2.
-Within six months after a member has completed the continuous dues payment requirement, he or she shall be advised of the Life Member provision in By-Law B3.2.11 and requested to notify the Society at such time as he or she has actually retired from regular work. - C. Prepaid dues
+A graduated Student Member accepting promotion by the payment of 40% of the annual dues for a Member is entitled as a Member for the first year to all the rights and privileges for which a Member pays higher dues. - 5.
+Student Members who are classified as freshman by the school in which they are enrolled may elect the dues exempt limited membership option.
+Such students are eligible for all membership benefits.

+B. Life Member (Dues Exempt)

+- 1. By-Law B3.2.11 states the requirements. - Within six months after a member has completed the continuous dues payment requirement, he or she shall be advised of the Life Member provision in By-Law B3.2.11 and requested to notify the Society at such time as he or she has actually retired from regular work.

+C. Prepaid dues